davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 ## Model setup

-To distinguish between potential emplacement mechanisms for the mantle lithosphere sampled by Crystal Knob, we construct a forward model of the geotherm implied by each of the tectonic scenarios **A**, **B**, and **C** shown in @fig:neogene_sections.
+To distinguish between potential emplacement mechanisms for the mantle lithosphere sampled by Crystal Knob, a forward model of the geotherm implied by each of the tectonic scenarios **A**, **B**, and **C** shown in @fig:neogene_sections is constructed.
 A model based on the one-dimensional heat-flow equation
 $$\frac{\partial T}{\partial t} = \frac{k}{\rho C_p} \frac{\partial^2 T}{\partial z^2} + \frac{\alpha}{\rho C_p}$$ {#eq:heat_flow}
-is used to track a vertical profile through the lithosphere.
+is used to track the evolution of the lithospheric geotherm predicted by the three tectonic scenarios presented above.
 This framework is used to follow the thermal state of the xenolith source region from subduction (or, in case **A**, underplating beneath the crust) to final emplacement beneath the Crystal Knob eruption site at 1.65 Ma.